EmuDeck/emudeck.github.io/docs/emulators/steamos/xenia.md

 #### Steam Shortcuts through Steam ROM Manager

-1. Add your ROMs to Steam through Steam ROM Managr
+1. Add your ROMs to Steam through Steam ROM Manager
 2. On the game page in Steam, click the `Gear` icon, click `Properties`
 3. In the `Launch Options` box, type `--CONFIGNAME=CONFIGVALUE`
     * For example: